 That last part – knowing their budget – is huge.
 Why?
 Because one of the biggest obstacles salespeople face on a daily basis is trying to wrench, pry and drag how much their prospects have to spend.

-Once you’ve already formed that relationship, though, you have a decent enough idea of the purchasing capacity your customer has.
+Once you’ve already formed that relationship (easier to do when you strategically relationship map, btw), though, you have a decent enough idea of the purchasing capacity your customer has.
 Now you can better inform them of which opportunity to pursue (if any).

 Cross-reference that with capabilities you and your contacts both think could provide a measurable benefit to the organization, and you’ll fill in the last puzzle pieces in your upsell strategy.